TrueLearnAI/truelearn/docs/index.rst

    :alt: codecov

-TrueLearn is a machine learning library for modelling learner engagement with educational resources.
+TrueLearn is a machine learning library for modelling lifelong learner engagement with educational resources.

 Get Started
 -----------